 - All four main theme parks are open with reservations.

-- Blizzard Beach water park is open with reservations.
+- Typhoon Lagoon water park is back open after two years of refurbishment with reservations.

 - Disney Springs is open with required dining reservations.
 Stores may have capacity limits, so expect wait times for popular spots.

-- Many Disney Resort hotels are open, with more set to reopen by August 2021.
-View the full list of Disney Resort hotels accepting reservations here.
+- All Disney Resort hotels are now open.
+View the full list of Disney Resort hotels here.

 What’s not open at Disney World right now?

-- The iconic Walt Disney World Railroad at the Magic Kingdom is closed for refurbishment as is the Hall of Presidents.
+- The iconic Walt Disney World Railroad at Magic Kingdom is closed for refurbishment with the construction of the new roller coaster Tron (opening date TBD).

 What’s changed about planning a trip to Disney?

 Quite a few things have changed if you’ve traveled to Disney World pre-pandemic.
-Here are the most notable:
+From theme park reservations to ways to skip the lines (at a cost), here are the most notable:

 - Theme park reservations: Park admissions and reservations are required for all parks, so you can’t show up without a purchased ticket.
 Check park reservation availability for the time you want to travel.